-It’s time again for the Book Sommelier!
-Here are some pairings I’ve thought up since the last Sommelier post.
+It’s time for another edition of the Book Sommelier!
+Here are some new pairings for you:

 A lot of American literature is immigrant literature.
 There are so many novels about people leaving (or fleeing) to other countries for safety or economic opportunity that it’s refreshing to find stories that have a different version of the immigrant experience.
 In Mother Country and The Hottest Dishes of the Tartar Cuisine, we see two women—one Russian and one Ukrainian—doing everything they can to get their children into a better place.
 And both of these stories have twists.
 In one, Mother Country, the mother forgets to consider that her child might want something different than what they planned.
 And in the other, we see a mother who believes that the ends always justify her unscrupulous means.

 I usually scorn books about rich people.
 I have a very hard time relating to them because, even though their problems are real, I struggle to sympathize with people who have money to smooth their paths through life.
 But it seems, with these two books, I have found an exception to my aversion.
 These masterfully written books feature characters who create catastrophes with their unthinking, entitled actions, but then later have to face up to the consequences and seek to make up for those actions.
 The settings in these books are also fantastic, with bonus points to Atonement for the way it plays around with time lines.